itom-project/plugins/GenICam/docs/genicam.rst

 Information about possible ports and streams can be obtained by choosing a high verbosity level as initialization parameter 'verbose'.

+.. note:: For some cameras it might be necessary to set the parameter **numBuffers** to a value of 2 (e. g.
+FLIR A5).

 Parameters
 ===========